patrickboe/pictorical/README.markdown

 http://www.opensource.org/licenses/mit-license.php
 http://www.gnu.org/licenses/gpl.html

+## Install Requirements
+You need Paver, django, pyYAML, and markdown.
+To install them all, run:
+	pip install -r requirements.txt
+You also need to install the google app engine sdk.

 ## Build
-You need Paver, django, pyYAML, and markdown: sudo easy_install Paver sudo easy_install django sudo easy_install pyYAML sudo easy_install markdown

-then:
-Run ${project_loc}/src/resources/hyde/hyde.py -g -s ${project_loc}/src/build
+	paver build

+## Run
+Edit options.env in the pavement.py to point to your local google app engine.
+Then to start the app, run:
+	paver run

 ## Deploy
-This project is currently structured as a Google App Engine project - for now, refer to http://code.google.com/appengine/ for deployment instructions.
-All the source is in the src directory.
+	paver deploy